Car Temperature Gauge Goes Up And Down While Driving? Here’s Why

 To find the thermostat valve, you’ll need to remove the air filter housing.
 The air filter housing is in front of the radiator and can be removed.

-If your car isn’t overheating but the engine temperature gauge keeps going up and down, then this may be caused by a stuck thermostat valve.
+If your car isn’t overheating but your temperature gauge goes up and down, then it may be that your thermostat valve is stuck.
 In this case, you should replace it before anything else happens to your engine.
-The replacement process is fairly easy and straightforward and can be done by anybody with some DIY experience:
+The replacement process is fairly easy and can be done by anybody with some DIY experience:

 Remove the old thermostat valve from the engine block using a socket wrench.
 Inspect the old thermostat for cracks or signs of leakage.
 Install a new thermostat into the engine block with the correct orientation.